-Some virtual PO boxes, like Planet Express, don't charge monthly fees, while others, like iPostal1, Anytime Mailbox, and PostScan Mail charge fees ranging from $5 – $30/month.
+Most virtual PO boxes, including iPostal1, Anytime Mailbox, and PostScan Mail, charge fees ranging from $5 – $30/month.
 Virtual business addresses tend to cost more, since they may offer specialized services like access to a live telephone receptionist.

 Yes, virtual mailbox services are better than PO boxes in some crucial ways, perhaps the most important of which is that PO box users can only check their mail during business hours (and not on federal holidays).
 Virtual mailbox users are also able to change the location of their mailbox much easier than PO box users can, giving them extra flexibility in case their mailbox needs suddenly change.

 Can I get a US credit card using a virtual mailbox?

 Yes, it is possible to use a virtual address to apply for American credit cards and bank accounts, though you may run into some complications along the way.
 Some US banks still require credit card and bank account applicants to visit their local branch to verify their ID (especially if they’re not a US citizen), which would make things difficult if you’re in Canada.

 Fortunately, once you get approved for one card, getting subsequent cards is generally much easier.